 What is it about staying in a gorgeous luxury hotel that gives you the most incredibly relaxing night sleep.
 There is no one thing – it’s the crisp bed linen, exquisite fabrics and of course a beautiful bed.
 You should give careful consideration to choosing the right bed as well as inviting bedding that is both luxurious and that complements the interior scheme of the room.
 Most importantly, and something that is shared amongst any 5-star luxury hotel, is a perfectly manufactured bed.
 You should definitely not underestimate the importance of this.
 (Below: The master bedroom from our Bromptons project)

 From full width to winged, a handmade headboard adds an instant element of luxury to a bedroom.
 It’s not only the shape of the headboard that injects instant luxury but also the gorgeous fabrics, patterns and textures used for the upholstery.
 These are all small design details that merge to deliver significant impact and a giant does of luxury.
-(Image below: The striped bedroom from Holiday House London)
+(Below: The striped bedroom from our Holiday House London project)

 Flowers instantly brighten a room and creates a tranquil and welcoming ambiance from the outset.
 From simple, single-flower bouquets to shorter stems, flowers inject elegance and add a personal touch to any interior design scheme.
 Playing on the powerful influence of our senses, the crisp fragrance of a beautiful scented candle instantly adds an element of luxury as soon as you enter a room.